What is a CSV Engineer and how do you become one?

 Build your skillset

-- Written communication skills: writing and reviewing reports, protocols and documents are a large part of the role.
-You will need the ability to accurately document your findings to succeed as a CSV engineer.
+Written communication skills: writing and reviewing reports, protocols and documents are a large part of the role.
+You must document your findings to succeed as a CSV engineer accurately.

-- Team working: it is likely you will work alongside a team of engineers within a wider CQV team, so you need to be able to work collaboratively.
-You will work with people across the manufacturing process and be able to efficiently discuss any defects found and plans to rectify.
+Teamworking: you will likely work alongside a team of engineers within a wider CQV team, so you need to be able to work collaboratively.
+You will work with people across the manufacturing process and be able to discuss any defects found and plans to rectify them efficiently.

-- Detail oriented: validation is an incredibly specific and detailed area of manufacturing.
-One small error could be catastrophic to the company, so you will need to be able to quickly identify when something isn’t right and correct it.
+Detail-oriented: validation is an incredibly specific and detailed area of manufacturing.
+One small error could be catastrophic to the company, so you will need to be able to identify when something isn’t right and correct it quickly.